thiippal/running-courses-at-csc/README.md

 The landing page will show a list of Blueprints, which are like "recipes" for launching various interactive programming environments.

-Provided that you have requested group administrator rights, you should see **Groups** and **Blueprints** in the menu on top of the page.
+Provided that you have requested group administrator rights for CSC Notebooks, you should see **Groups** and **Blueprints** in the menu on top of the page.

 ## 1. Set up a group